mitrokun/streaming_tts_proxy/README.md

 - This is a very rough draft.
+Configure via GUI, specify the host and port of the Wyoming server.
+Select voice.
 - It is necessary to implement the transfer of voices from the Wyoming server to Home Assistant to enable voice selection in actions and the Assist pipeline.
 - In general, it would be good to figure out if there’s a standard way of working with languages.
 The implementation varies across different integrations.